jhojin7/github-stars-viz/README.md

 # GitHub Stars Visualization
-Visualize my 600+ starred repositories with data to get insights.
+Visualize my 600+ starred repositories worth of data to get insights.

 ## Note to self
 - Use `github.star+json` for `starred_at` timestamp.